 Cattle Handling Demonstrations

-Fencing demonstrations, held daily at 10:00 a.m., will start with post driving, followed by fence wire installations, demonstrating how quick and easy fencing systems can be installed with minimal effort or ability.
-Participating companies include FenceFast and AGI Systems.
+Fencing demonstrations, held daily at 10:00 a.m. and 2:00 p.m. will start with post driving, followed by fence wire installations, demonstrating how quick and easy fencing systems can be installed with minimal effort or ability.
+Participating companies include FenceFast, AGI Systems and Norheim Ranching.

 The Stock Dog Demonstration